Skip to main content

 Spirituality at its core works in contrast to the elaboration of ego and at its extreme can even resolve ego and the layers of identity towards a non-Dual state, usually described by its synonyms: capital T truth, enlightenment, nirvana, oneness, fifth dimensionality, gnosis mind, supermind or total spiritual liberation.
 In mainstream western culture, conversation on ego-death is as elusive as discussions of biological death.
 Wherever there is a hard sale of ego-death, it’s generally received by a very small number of seriously dedicated spiritual practitioners and deemed dangerous by all agenda driven ego structures, especially mainstream society.

-While the extremes of ego-identity and the contrasting spiritual goals of Oneness have been explained above, the intention of this article is in understanding the individual layers of identity, and especially where specific layers may be the cause of a personal anxiety or blockage, what we can do to remove these layers or blockages and how we can integrate to better understand our new identity.
-Looking forward to what can enter the spaces that we are creating.
+While the extremes of ego-identity and the contrasting spiritual goals of oneness are often touched upon, the intention of this article is in understanding the individual layers of identity, and especially where specific layers may be the cause of a personal anxiety or blockage.
+What we can do to remove these layers or blockages and how we can integrate to better understand a new identity.
+How to approach with enthusiasm towards the spaces the open up.

 A hero's journey